FidMe/active_form_objects/docs/Savings.md

 end
 ```

-It will automatically validate the form, save, return the resource and catch & raise the actual error.
+Your form will automatically be validated, saved, the resource will be returned, and errors will be handled.